errbufferoverfl/pearl-memory/README.md

   <h3 align="center">Pearl Memory</h3>

   <p align="center">
     A Python script for creating German Anki cards.
-The script loads a CSV file of words to search, then it gets data from Bing image search, and the Collins dictionary.
-The script tries to get culture/language specific images but is often hilariously bad at this.
+The script loads a CSV file of words to search, gets a translation using Azure Cognitive Services translate and text to speech to generate the primary content, to help enforce the learning process uses images sourced from Bing Image API.
     <br />
     <a href="https://github.com/errbufferoverfl/pearlmemory"><strong>Explore the docs »</strong></a>
     <br />